-iPhone 8 rumor roundup: What you need to know right now!
+iPhone 8 rumor roundup: Everything you need to know

 When is iPhone 8 being released?
 What will the specs be?
 Will it have special features?
 Here's everything we know!

-iPhone 7s — iPhone 8 — iPhone X — whatever Apple ends up calling the next and "tenth anniversary" iPhone, it's expected next fall, and with a new design and new set of features.
+iPhone 8 — iPhone X — whatever Apple ends up calling the next and "tenth anniversary" iPhone, it's expected next fall, and with a new design and new set of features.
 But what will they be?
 This article is continuously updated to include the latest news and rumors.
 Bookmark it, save it, share it, and check back often!

-Update: All of iPhone 8's OLED (organic light emitting diode) versions — the same type of display technology currently found on Apple Watch and Touch Bar displays — will be curved and made of plastic, according to The Korea Herald

-"The OLED version of the new iPhone will all be curved as Apple ordered all plastic OLED -- not glass -- from Samsung Display.
-Samsung is capable of supplying a little less than 100 million units of curved OLED displays to Apple," a source familiar with the matter told The Korea Herald.
+May 26, 2017: Score one more rumor for Touch ID beneath the screen

+Rumors have been going back and forth over where exactly Apple will put Touch ID in iPhone 8.
+Everyone wants it under the front glass, embedded in the display, but the tech is hard enough other rumors suggest Apple might have to settle for the back or lose it entirely.

 What will the next iPhone be called?

-If Apple sticks to the same pattern the company has been using since 2010, the 2016 iPhone 7 will be followed by the 2017 iPhone 7s.
+If Apple sticks to the same pattern the company has been using since 2010, the 2016 iPhone 7 will be followed by the 2017 iPhone 7s, but given that 2017 is the iPhone's 10th anniversary, we may get something entirely different. iPhone 8? iPhone Edition? iPhone X?!

 - iPhone: 2007

-Note: Update: Despite previous rumors of severe delays, a new report (via Digitimes) claims that after a September introduction, all three of Apple's rumored new phones for 2017, including the iPhone 8, will launch in October.
-While that would indeed be later than previous years, it is said that actual production of devices will happen on schedule.
-Update: DigiTimes, all three of Apple's rumored 2017 iPhones, the iPhone 7s, iPhone 7s Plus, and iPhone 8 will feature reinforced glass bodies with metal frames, with the iPhone 7s and iPhone 7s Plus featuring aluminum frames, and the iPhone 8 sporting a stainless steel one.
-The iPhone 8 is also the only one of the three models said to have an AMOLED display.